-Despite the fact the user experience of websites has increasingly improved over the years, Susan believes that there are common pitfalls in your design that don’t take into account the user and his agenda.
+Despite the fact the user experience of websites has increasingly improved over the years, Susan believes that there are common pitfalls in your UX design that don’t take into account the user and his agenda.

 Weinschenk acknowledges the importance of the information architecture of the website and the layout grid of your pages, though she also emphasizes the importance of the small interactions which many times lead to a good or bad experience.
 “We decide whether a website is usable and useful when we are trying to complete those micro-interactions.”